galperins4/core2_tbw/README.md

 ## Configuration & Usage

-1. After the repository has been cloned you need to clone the [config](./core/config/config.sample) as config and change it to your liking (see [Available Configuration Options](#available-configuration-options))
+1. After the repository has been cloned you need to clone the [sample config](./core/config/config.sample) as `./core/config/config` and modify as necessary (see [Available Configuration Options](#available-configuration-options))

 Main values to update here are the following: